 One of the things people don’t get is that know how to start working out is like balancing your bank account.
-Except now you want to be in the red.
-You can’t deposit more calories than you withdraw or your fat bank account grows.
-If you stay comfortable and keep that bank account balanced…. you’ll always have fat money in the over weight bank.
-There are 3500 calories in a pound of fat.
-So you must either cut that many calories from your diet (very hard) or burn off that many with exercise (doable) to lose a pound of fat a week.
-The trick is to use both.
+Deposit more calories than you withdraw and your bank account grows.
+If you stay comfortable and keep that bank account balanced… you’ll stay at the same weight.

-But this takes discipline and discipline is hard work.
+But eating properly takes discipline and discipline is hard work.
 This is where many people don’t push through and control their minds and bodies for the desired result.

-Shortly, I will show you how to start working out with a progression that a raw beginner would be best to follow when wanting to start out with fitness.
+Shortly, I will show you how to start working out with a progression that a raw beginner would be best to follow when wanting to start out to get big and strong.
 This is a routine that I have found to work for a lot of people of all ages that have come through the different clubs.
 It works around the idea that you should walk and then run!
 Lets get started by answering some basic questions before you head off to the gym!